UltraStar-Deluxe/format/spec.md

 positive-digit = %x31-39  ; 1-9
 ```

 A voice change indicates that all notes and end-of-phrase markers following this line belong to the voice indicated by the `voice-number`.
 Implementations MAY choose to limit the number of voices.
 If the body of a song does not start with a voice change, `P1` is assumed implicitly.
-To improve readablility notes for different voices should not be interlaced.
+To improve readability notes for different voices should not be interlaced.

 > [!NOTE]
 >